DoSomething/chompy/docs/imports/rock-the-vote.md

 - `under-18`: a person was not old enough to (pre-)register in their state, but requested an automated 18th birthday reminder to register

+These definitions can be found in the [RTV docs](https://www.rockthevote.org/programs-and-partner-resources/tech-for-civic-engagement/partner-ovr-tool-faqs/partner-ovr-tool-faqs/).

 ### Historical values

 - We used to save all of the `step-*` status values as `uncertain`.